antleaf/doapr/webroot/content/repositories/agecon-search.md

   economics. '
 academic_applicant_only: 'Yes'
 accepted_content_formats: PDF; supplemental files may be in XLS, DOC, TXT, etc.
-accepted_content_language: Any languages, title in english is required and abstract in english only if available
+accepted_content_languages: Any languages, title in english is required and abstract in english only if available
 accepted_content_level: Research only
 accepted_content_types: Conference papers and posters, Working papers and reports,